Open Lectures for Residents

-As part of our work to advance digital equity, especially as COVID-19 continues to disrupt our daily lives and educational opportunities, Cook County is proud to partner with the University of Chicago Office of Civic Engagement to launch a new open learning platform for all 5.2 million Cook County resident called – Cook County Presents – Open Lectures for Residents: in partnership with The University of Chicago Office of Civic Engagement.
+As part of Cook County’s work to advance digital equity, especially as we continue to recover from COVID-19, Cook County is proud to partner with the University of Chicago Office of Civic Engagement's open learning platform for all 5.2 million Cook County residents called Cook County Presents – Open Lectures for Residents: in partnership with The University of Chicago Office of Civic Engagement.

 With more than 10,000 views and counting, due to the popularity of the partnership and platform, Cook County is proud to announce a third installment of our Open Lectures for Residents series, "Voices in Action."